Table of Contents

 3. Faster shipping

 Lastly, in terms of fulfillment, faster shipping is the top priority for retailers’ digital business this 2018.
-This was backed by PwC’s 2018 Global Consumer Insights Survey, which showed that buyers are more concerned about delivery method and speed.
+This was backed by PwC’s 2018 Global Consumer Insights Survey, which showed that buyers are more concerned about delivery methods and speed.
 In fact, more than 40% of polled online buyers said they wouldn’t mind paying an extra charge for same-day delivery while older buyers would prefer having the freedom to pick their delivery times.